PRIVACY STATEMENT FOR WEST OF ENGLAND BAPTIST ASSOCIATION

 For raising the profile of our organisation and its work

-- With your consent, we may use photo or video footage of you, or your story, for use in our various publications and on our website.
+- With your consent, we may use photo or video footage of you, or your story, for use in our publications, social media platforms and on our website.

 For managing or reviewing our work as organisations

 - Any information about complaints about our service or other individuals